 You don’t need to focus 100% of your retirement plan on your retirement income.
 A key part of a fulfilling retirement is to plan for the lifestyle changes that will occur.

 Remember that person that we mentioned at the beginning of this post who said they didn’t know what they’d do after retirement?

 Believe it or not, but such an outlook is extremely common among retirees!

-From our experience in dealing with numerous retirees, most people hit this point very soon, sometimes even after just a year or two into their retirement.
+From our experience in dealing with numerous retired clients, most people hit this point very soon, sometimes even after just a year or two into their retirement.
 Following such a period, you might experience a feeling of emptiness, not knowing what to do for the next 25-30 years of your life.

 To avoid this situation, you can design a well-diversified set of activities to include in your happiness portfolio.
 This is not limited to leisure activities; you can include anything and everything that you’re deeply passionate about and wish to pursue during your post-career life, whether it’s starting a business or following a hobby.